 This is a craft skill that will never go out of style.
 It teaches patience, and the direct relationship between cause and effect.
 Learning to work leather requires that you invest a little money and time, but beyond that the tools you need are inside your skull and at the ends of both your arms.

 Mastering the techniques of a champion may take you the rest of your life, but learning the basics of strategy — observation, planning, judging the quality of an opponent’s skill — can be picked up relatively swiftly.
 Moreover, these are skills that you can apply to every life situation, and which will stand you in good stead in the realm of interpersonal interaction.
-Chess sets can be procured for relatively small sums, and technique guides are available in both print and online for free.
+Chess sets can be procured for relatively small sums (we like this handcrafted wooden set from Wegiel).
+Technique guides are available in both print and online for free.

 Similar to model construction, but with definitely real applications of physics and chemistry, this hobby will hone your critical thinking and problem solving skills to a killing point.
 What you learn through experimentation and research of fuel systems will stand you in good stead when solving problems in completely unrelated areas.
 Plus, nothing is more gratifying than creating something that works.